-As the steam market had some serious limitations, various sites started popping up on the web allowing trades by using steam’s application programming interface (API) to link the skin inventory in steam to the website.
+The high prices that the rarest skins reached caused a problem with the steam market as this didn’t allow sales that were higher than $400.
+This was however not the only issue with the steam market as Valve was also collecting a 15% transaction fee on the sales being done.
+Another issue was that to be able to purchase the skins, the steam wallet had to be funded by real money and this was a one way transaction.
+Due to restrictions, Valve had no possibility to support cash outs being made.As the steam market had some serious limitations, various sites started popping up on the web allowing trades by using steam’s application programming interface (API) to link the skin inventory in steam to the website.
 These websites grew to be very popular as they allowed both real money deposits and real money withdrawals.
 In addition they had no 15% fee on trades as Valve did, which made the trades a lot more profitable.
 Some of the websites eventually added gambling features, such as the possibility to bet on eSport matches and compete in luck based games against other players.
-It’s uncertain what the exact time of this starting to appear is, but analysts have dated eSports betting with skins back to August 2015.
+It’s uncertain when exactly this started to appear, but analysts have dated eSports betting with skins back to August 2015.

 Even though the introduction of skins to CS:GO is what sparked the skin betting industry, skins from other games were eventually used to gamble with as well, such as skins from Dota 2.

-As competitive, professional matches in CS:GO, Dota 2 and other games started to grow bigger and bigger with increase prize pools and viewers, there was a rising interest in betting on eSports.
+As competitive, professional matches in CS:GO, Dota 2 and other games started to grow bigger and bigger, with increase prize pools and viewers, there was a rising interest in betting on eSports.
 For many of us living in Europe, betting on eSports have never been a problem as we have a huge selection of well established bookmakers to choose from.
 There are however places where sports betting (included eSports) with real money is restricted.